-Katie St. Clair Assistant Professor of Art
+Katie St. Clair Associate Professor of Art

 - M.F.A.
 University of Michigan–Stamps School of Art and Design